shruthiunnithan/RaspberryPi-Shenanigans/README.md

 With the research I'm working on through the RaceLab at UCSB, I thought I would go back to my roots and experiment with my old Raspberry Pi to obtain a better understanding.

 With that, this repo is mainly me playing around with the functionalities of the Raspberry Pi and hopefully making progress that I can end up using in my research project.

+Also, I'm using this as an opportunity to get more comfortable with Git!